nodejs/undici/docs/docs/api/Fetch.md

 ## FormData

-This API is implemented as per the standard, you can find documentation on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/FormData)
+This API is implemented as per the standard, you can find documentation on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/FormData).

+If any parameters are passed to the FormData constructor other than `undefined`, an error will be thrown.
+Other parameters are ignored.

 ## Response